Setting up Anki

 Display order

 Here most settings are not that significant.
+They control how cards are ordered when you review them.
 Feel free to experiment for yourself.

 New/review order appears to be the new equivalent of the Show new cards after reviews setting that was formerly under Preferences.
 To maintain the same behavior, set it to "Show after reviews".